Project Gallery

 St. Ann Church

 St. Ann Church, Hoboken, New Jersey (1927) The new Church of St. Ann was opened on December 12, 1927.
-The interior of the church is inspirational with its magnificent temple that is remarkable for its
+The interior of the church is inspirational with its magnificent temple that is remarkable.

 St. Brigid’s Church